 From Xingang to the pedestrian street, there is a relatively square statue square, which is the King's New Plaza.
 The square is not very big.
 Basically European squares are not big.
 It is close to the pedestrian street and there are many people.
 There are many cafes and restaurants around the square.

-King's New Plaza has a history of more than 400 years.
-It can be said that it is the heart of Copenhagen, and it is also a favorite leisure square.
-It is also a necessary place to go to Xingang from the pedestrian street, with beautiful buildings gathering around it.
-The oldest building around the square is Charlotte Castle Palace, named after Charlotte Amalie, Queen of King Christian V. She has lived here herself.
-This is a Dutch Baroque building in the 1770s.
-Today, this beautiful palace is the Royal Academy of Art, where there are many educational facilities for future painters, sculptors and architects.
-In the sunny summer, there are quite a lot of tourists and locals in the upstream of the square, as well as handsome men and beautiful women riding bicycles.
-There will be small fairs in summer.
-The stalls are full of works and antiques designed and created by artists themselves.
-There are exquisite old-fashioned cameras, lovely glass products, beautiful ceramic tableware and so on.
-In short, there is a romantic and artistic atmosphere here.
+King's New Square has a history of more than 400 years.
+It can be said to be the heart of Copenhagen and a popular leisure square.
+It is also the only place to pass from the pedestrian street to Newport, surrounded by beautiful buildings.
+The oldest building around the square is the Charlottenburg Palace, which is named after the Queen of King Christian V, Charlotte Amalie (Charlotte Amalie).
+She herself has lived here.
+This is a Dutch Baroque building from the 1770s.
+Today, this beautiful palace is the Royal Academy of Art, where there are many educational facilities for the training of future painters, sculptors and architects.
+In the sunny summer, there are quite a lot of tourists and locals on the square, as well as handsome men and women riding bicycles.
+There will be a small market in summer.
+The stalls are filled with works and antiques designed and created by the artists themselves.
+There are exquisite old-style cameras, lovely glass products, beautiful ceramic tableware...
+In short, it is full of romance and Literary atmosphere.

 At one end of the pedestrian street in Copenhagen is King's Square.
 Like the Town Hall Square, King's Square is the most important city square in Copenhagen.
 The surrounding buildings are very beautiful, and in the center of the square is a very famous bronze statue.

 From the pedestrian street to Xingang, I just passed the King's New Plaza.
 It is still very beautiful.
 There are many buildings, but they are all beautiful.
 There are many embassies of various countries around.
 The environment is very good and it is worth visiting.